guregu/null/README.md

 #### null.String
 Nullable string.

 Marshals to JSON null if SQL source data is null.
 Zero (blank) input will not produce a null String.
 Can unmarshal from `sql.NullString` JSON input or string input.

 #### null.Int
 Nullable int64.

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Int.
 Can unmarshal from `sql.NullInt64` JSON input.

 #### null.Float
 Nullable float64.

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Float.
 Can unmarshal from `sql.NullFloat64` JSON input.

 #### null.Bool
 Nullable bool.

 Marshals to JSON null if SQL source data is null.
 False input will not produce a null Bool.
 Can unmarshal from `sql.NullBool` JSON input.

 #### null.Time

 Marshals to JSON null if SQL source data is null.
 Uses `time.Time`'s marshaler.
 Can unmarshal from `pq.NullTime` and similar JSON input.

+#### null.Timestamp

+Marshals to JSON null if SQL source data is null.
+Can unmarshal from `pq.NullTime` and similar JSON input.

 ### zero package